sourceplusplus/interface-cli/README.md

 ## What is this?

-This project provides a command-line interface to [Source++](https://github.com/sourceplusplus/sourceplusplus), the open-source live coding platform.
+This project provides a command-line interface to [Source++](https://github.com/sourceplusplus/sourceplusplus), the continuous feedback platform for developers.

 ## Install